dmabery/dltn.io/posts/Pieces of the Action 62241d8ca0b9483fb89bca1fe524f20a_fixed.md

 Title: "Pieces of the Action"
 Tags: ['book', 'history']
 Date: "September 9, 2022"
-Description: "The foreword to this book, written by Ben Reinhardt, puts it well by saying, "I went into this book with little more than a name and came out with the closest thing to a mentor someone you've never met can be.""
+Description: "The foreword to this book, written by Ben Reinhardt, puts it well by saying, 'I went into this book with little more than a name and came out with the closest thing to a mentor someone you've never met can be.'"
 Image: "https://res.cloudinary.com/dde1q4ekv/image/upload/v1670095981/41QXDV7KvNL._AC_SY780__znxckc.jpg"
 Published: True
 Slug: "pieces-of-action"